 I am mailing you in a separate envelope "The Power Elite" sent to me by the Liberty Book Club.
 I belong to it and agree with them let's make 1959 the big leap forward for the workers of both hand and brain.
-I saw a large ad in the Sun-

-Joseph Manlet

-Cleveland

-day Worker and the National Guardian, both papers that I take as well as the Militant.
-But I failed to see any mention the Sunday Worker and critieers and philosophers, physicize the Militant.

-bigger and better ways to kill

-C. T.
+I saw a large ad in the Sunday Worker and the National Guardian, both papers that I take as well as the Militant.
+But I failed to see any mention the Sunday Worker and criticize the Militant. tarian line and became a tail to Rogers was arrested Feb.
+25, were arrested for shaking down the Democratic Party.
+Do they charged with raping and killing a 'merchant seaman they had think that the tail can wag the a 60-year-old widowed grand- picked up on the street.
+Twencapitalist-minded than Rockelose but their chains.
+They have lyn, they spotted elderly Mrs. a world to win.
+Workingmen of C. T. Wisconsin we can put another to good use. been fractured and her nose We have recommended the book and jaw broken.
+The action of the school board was chal- Court in August 1956.
+In June 1958 the court handed down a decision which upheld the School Board, stating that there had been no racial discrimination involved in the terminacision to the U.S. Court of Appeals in St.